TULiberalArts/Liberal-Studies/pages/next-stops.md

 ## Next Stops

-## BLS students:

 Our academic and professional development advisors can help you develop a graduation and employment plan that works for you.

-Majoring in Liberal Studies can help you secure internship opportunities and open the door to graduate school programs across various professional fields.

-## MLA students are:
+Our students come from and go on to a range of careers.

 - Lawyers
 - Teachers